adriengoleb/adriengoleb/README.md

 <br>

-*   🤝  I'm open to collaborating on meaningful projects
+*   🤝  I'm open to collaborating on meaningful AI projects

 <br>